 Long before I got pregnant, I had already made my decision.
 I would only be using formula to feed my future child.
 I never once reconsidered my choice.
 It is just one of those things I have always known I would do.
 I had no clue what a big deal other people would make of my decision and how guilty they would try to make me feel.
-But, I quickly began to understand the term “mom guilt” and what it meant.
+But, I quickly began to understand the term “mom guilt” and its meaning.

 Countless women throughout my pregnancy made comments like: “Are you sure you do not want to try?” or “Will you at least try to do colostrum?” or “You can exclusively pump if you are not comfortable with baby feeding directly from you!”
 It got to the point I would not even talk about what I was doing.
 It is one of the main things people asked me about after I actually had my son.
 When I gave them my answer, I could always tell that they judged me 99% of the time.
 Only a few said, “Good for you.
 I wish I had done that!”

-It is so odd to me that how a woman chooses to feed her child can be so controversial.
+It is so odd that how a woman feeds her child can be so controversial.
 I dried up my milk as soon as it came in and gave my son a bottle with formula from the beginning.
-Here are some reasons I do not feel guilty for using formula.

 Why I Don’t Feel Guilty For Using Formula